Ensono/stacks-webapp-template/docs/publishing.md

 >When run with this flag, lerna version will use the Conventional Commits Specification to determine the version bump and generate CHANGELOG.md files.
 [2]
 [2]: https://github.com/lerna/lerna/tree/master/commands/version#--conventional-commits

-### Why not `lerna publish from-package`?
+### Why do we use `lerna publish from-package`?

-1. It doesn't enforce the publishing after the tests have passed;
+1. We reduce risk of Git conflicts;
-2. Git then doens't become the sorce of truth (i.e. you can publish without commiting the change to Github);
+2. Lerna will need to commiting the `gitHead` SHA to the package.json of the package;
-3. Lerna will need to commiting the `gitHead` SHA to the package.json of the package.
+3. If a publish fails, then it will try again.

 ## Conventional Commits